atxsinn3r/VulnCases/Windows Destructor Double Free/README.md

 free(buf);
 ```

-However, a free-related bug isn't necessarily written that way.
-Sometimes it's due to the use of a destructor, and it is less obvious to spot from a larger codebase.
+However, a free-related bug isn't necessarily written explicitly that way.
+Sometimes it's due to an object's lifetime and the use of free in a destructor, which could be less obvious to spot from a larger codebase.

 For example, in the DoubleFree.cpp file, the destructor is actually called twice, and you would have to see this with gflags enabled: